Miscellaneous Short Essays

 Answer:

-It is the term given to the art of seating both the dentist & the dental assistant in such a way that both are within easy reach of the patient’s mouth
+Four-handed dentistry is the term given to the art of seating both the dentist and the dental assistant in such a way that both are within easy reach of the patient’s mouth

 Question 8.
 Orofacial signs of sexual abuse.